Home > About Us > School Rules and Regulations

 Pupils are to conduct themselves in the following manner:1.
 Attendance

 2. Flag Raising Ceremony

-- Be in the school hall for morning assembly by 7.25am.
+- Be in class for morning assembly by 7.25am.

 - Students are deemed late if they arrive after 7.30am.

 - Produce either a medical certificate or a letter from parents or guardians to their respective Form Teachers if absent from school, unable to participate in PE lessons, CCA, Remedial and Supplementary lessons.
 For school examinations, an official medical certificate must be produced.

 are kindly requested to inform the school if their children are unable to come

 to school.
 Parents can telephone the General Office to inform the school of

 their child’s absence.

 - Stand at attention during the ceremony.
 Pupils who are Singaporeans are to sing the National Anthem and recite the pledge.